From Legacy to Cloud-Ready: The Business Value of Dockerizing Old Applications

 6. Strengthen Security Posture

 Legacy systems often run on unpatched operating systems with known vulnerabilities.
-Dockerization allows you to:
+Dockerization allows you to run applications in isolated containers, use minimal base images with reduced attack surface, implement security scanning in CI/CD pipelines, and apply consistent security policies across environments.

 7. Simplify DevOps and Deployment